 Anyone can do field archery once they’ve completed a beginners’ course.
 You will need to go to a specialised field archery club in order to practice or compete in field archery.
 To have a go, click here to find clubs near you.
 Not all clubs offer field archery so check the club's website before you book.

 In field archery, there are different distances for different age groups and bow style.
-The targets are between 5 and 60 metres away.
+The targets can be any distance away, but are varied throughout the course.
 The targets can be marked (showing the distance) or unmarked (not shown).
 The archer will need to judge the distance for unmarked targets.

 What do the targets look like?

 3D archery is similar to field archery, in that it is around a forest, or rough terrain.
-Instead of shooting at round targets, each archer shoots at either foam 3D animals, or pictures of animals.
+Instead of shooting at paper targets, each archer shoots at foam 3D animals.

 Tournaments are organised by clubs with most archers joining Archery GB or a field archery society.